kevvlvl/cypress-api-test/README.md

 # API Testing using the Cypress Framework

-Here, we're testing the free Alpha Vantage finance API
+Here, we're testing the free Alpha Vantage finance API to query for some stock data and assert on various things such as response code and body.

-API Key: LHTLNAW45BR8C7F8

 ## Show Cypress Info